Allied Dental Educator

 In addition to classroom teaching, allied dental educators may supervise students in a laboratory, clinical or community setting.
 They serve as mentors and role models to students in providing quality oral health care to a variety of patients.

-Some educators also help publishers develop new textbooks and other teaching materials, write or evaluate patient education materials, serve on academic committees devoted to improving the allied dental curriculum, consult with manufacturers about the design of dental equipment, and provide dental educators and practitioners with continuing education programs intended to enhance teaching or practice skills and to introduce new techniques or science based information.
+Some educators also help publishers develop new textbooks and other teaching materials, write or evaluate patient education materials, serve on academic committees devoted to improving the allied dental curriculum, consult with manufacturers about the design of dental instruments and equipment and provide dental educators and practitioners with continuing education programs intended to enhance teaching or practice skills and to introduce new techniques or science-based information.

-Some allied dental educators specialize in oral health education, developing educational programs to improve oral health among patients in community health settings, including children, elderly, disabled and other underserved populations.
+Some allied dental educators choose to work as oral health educators, developing educational programs to improve oral health among patients in community health settings, including children, elderly, disabled and other underserved populations.

-Allied dental educators usually work as full-time or part-time faculty at community colleges, vocational schools, colleges and universities, academic health centers and dental schools that offer certificates or degrees in dental hygiene, dental assisting and/or dental laboratory technology.
-All educators are prepared as allied dental professionals, and may continue to practice in addition to teaching.
+Allied dental educators usually work as full- or part-time faculty at vocational schools, colleges and universities, academic health centers and dental schools that offer certificates or degrees in dental hygiene, dental assisting and/or dental laboratory technology.
+All educators are prepared as allied dental professionals and may continue to practice in addition to teaching.

-Academics also have many opportunities to work actively with committees and organizations shaping the future of the allied dental professions.
-There are opportunities to travel to meetings, speak, conduct and present research, and write for scholarly journals.
+Academics also have many opportunities to work actively with committees and professional organizations shaping the future of the allied dental professions.
+There are opportunities to travel to meetings, speak, conduct and present research and write for scholarly journals.